songyanghan/starter-academic/content/publication/WPT18/index.md

 ---
-title: "A Game Theoretic Security Framework for Quantum Cryptography: Performance Analysis and Application"
+title: "Tunable Class E2 DC–DC Converter With High Efficiency and Stable Output Power for 6.78-MHz Wireless Power Transfer"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Shuangke Liu
+- Ming Liu
 - admin
-- Walter O. Krawec
+- Xinen Zhu
-- Fei Miao
+- Chengbin Ma

 # Author notes (optional)
 # author_notes:
 # - "Equal contribution"
 # - "Equal contribution"

-date: "2020-09-01T00:00:00Z"
+date: "2018-12-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2020-09-01T00:00:00Z"
+publishDate: "2018-12-01T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;